Ruth Lea, Baroness Lea of Lymm: Honours and awards

 Lea was a Fellow of the Royal Society of Arts and of the Royal Statistical Society.
 She has also been admitted a Freeman of the City of London and elected an Honorary Liveryman of the Curriers' Company and a Liveryman of the World Traders Company.

 Lea was appointed a Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours List for "services to the financial and economic sectors".

 She has been awarded honorary doctorates by the University of Greenwich, BPP University College and the University of Chester (Hon DBA).

 It was announced on 14 October 2022, that as part of Boris Johnson's 2022 Political Honours, Lea would receive a life peerage.
 On 31 October 2022, she was created Baroness Lea of Lymm, of Lymm in the Borough of Warrington in the County of Cheshire taking her seat in the House of Lords on 1 November 2022.

 Views on climate change

-Lady Lea is a critic of the control of greenhouse gases, claiming that "the climate system is far too complex for modest reductions in one of the thousands of factors involved in climate change (ie. carbon emissions) to have a predictable effect in magnitude, or even direction".
-Lea argues against the ability of individual nation states doing much (other than contributing to inflationary tendencies) to combat climate change without concerted global efforts.
+Lady Lea is a critic of the control of greenhouse gases, stating that "the climate system is far too complex for modest reductions in one of the thousands of factors involved in climate change (ie. carbon emissions) to have a predictable effect in magnitude, or even direction".